-Last week, we looked at finding the right retailer, and I mentioned we’ll be talking more about minimum order quantities in wholesaling this week.
-You’re considering going wholesale with your eCommerce business and probably feeling daunted by the conflicting advice everywhere when it comes to deciding what’s your minimum order.
-So today, we’re going to talk about how to set Minimum Order Quantity terms that serve you - without making your clients run for the hills.
+Are you considering going wholesale with your eCommerce business?
+You’re probably feeling daunted by the conflicting advice everywhere when it comes to deciding on your Minimum Order Quantity (MOQ).
+Today, we’re going to talk about how to set Minimum Order Quantity terms that serve you – without making your clients run for the hills.

 You are the boss of your business.
 That’s right – even if you feel that you are at your customer’s mercy to make money, there’s only one boss and that’s YOU.
 And you need to own it!